I may earn a commission from links in this post. Thank you!

 Large Plain Travel Mirror

-This is a great option if you need only a simple plain mirror, but one specifically designed for travel, particularly motorhomes.
+This folding mirror is a great option if you need only a simple plain mirror, but one specifically designed for travel, particularly motorhomes.
 It would be especially suitable for young women with good eyesight, who don’t need magnification and illumination.

 It has a 6.5″ x 4.5″ reflective surface with high quality glass.
 Total dimensions are 8×6, a very slim 0.5″ in thickness, and weighs 10 ounces.
 It’s big enough to see your entire face.

 It has a flip-over soft PU leather cover which is dirt and water resistant.
 It protects the mirrored surface from scratches and can withstand a reasonable direct blow.
-It would be vulnerable to bending forces however, so I would take care to pack it flat or in the laptop compartment of a bag.
+It would be vulnerable to bending forces however, so I would take care to pack it flat in a suitcase, or in the laptop compartment of a bag.

 The cover folds over to double as a stand.
 This works very well, and is smoothly adjustable over a 55 degree range.
 It is shipped in an elegant box and would make a great gift, perhaps for a daughter leaving for college?

 Small 10x/1x 2-Sided Mirror

-Slightly bigger than a traditional compact, this is a portable option for lightweight travel, while still being big enough to be useful.
+Slightly bigger than traditional compacts, this is a portable option for lightweight travel, while still being big enough to be useful.
 The image itself is 3.5″ across (4″ diameter and under 1″ thick with the case), and weighs less than 3 ounces.

 One side has a 10x magnifying makeup mirror, the other is a plain flat mirror.
 Made by an American company to high standards, there is no distortion from the glass.

 The case opens flat to 180 degrees, with a stiff hinge allowing positioning at any angle.
-It is sturdy and will survive being bounced around in a purse.
+In addition it is sturdy and will survive being bounced around in a purse.
 The clasp holds it tightly closed, although does require a bit of a knack and pressure to open.

 Slimmest Lightest Travel Mirror